 Salespeople are not the only ones whose success depends on their ability to communicate gracefully.
 No matter what kind of work you do, everyone faces situations that require following-up with other people- at work and outside of work.
-While each situation needs to be handled on a case-by-case basis, here are three of the most effective approaches on how to follow-up successfully and without being annoying:
+While each situation needs to be handled on a case-by-case basis, this article will highlight three of the most effective approaches on how to follow-up successfully and without being annoying.

 - Agree on how and when the follow-up will occur.

 Not doing this was my first mistake with the prospect mentioned at the start of this article.
 Since I did not schedule a follow-up conversation, there was no agreed-upon timeline on if/when/how we would speak again.

 As much as possible, try to schedule the timing and method for your next steps.
 This sets clear expectations for all parties involved and holds everyone accountable for speaking again on a specific date or for completing certain actions by a specific date.
 Many follow-up challenges can be avoided by setting clearer expectations up-front.

 If another person is hesitant or not willing to schedule the follow-up, that is usually a sign that he is not interested in continuing the discussion.
 It’s better to learn that right away, instead of wasting time and energy trying to stay in touch in the future.